 (3) Subsection (1) has effect subject to the Statutory Corporations (Liability of Directors) Act 1996.

-[Section 16 inserted by No. 11 of 1995 s.
-17; amended by No. 41 of 1996 s.
+[Section 16 inserted: No. 11 of 1995 s.
+17; amended: No. 41 of 1996 s.
 3.]

 17. Meetings of Corporation, time and place of

 (1) The first meeting of the Corporation after the passing of this Act shall be convened by the chairman, and thereafter meetings shall be held at the times and places determined by the Corporation but the chairman may, on reasonable notice to members of the Corporation, call a meeting at any time.